Wake

 VMF-211 with 4 Wildcats

 Historians have argued over the likely outcome had the American relief force pressed on.
-Most seem to feel that the odds favored the Americans, and an examination of the order of battle suggests that the Japanese carrier force was weak on escorting destroyers and inferior in total number of aircraft.
+Many seem to feel that the odds favored the Americans, and an examination of the order of battle suggests that the Japanese carrier force was weak on escorting destroyers and inferior in total number of aircraft.
 In addition, the force was well to the northwest of Wake, where it was ill-positioned to intervene had the Americans attacked the invasion force from long range.
 Against this must be weighed the fact that the Japanese were much more experienced and the Americans were, in some cases, flying inferior Buffalo fighters.
+The Japanese also had the support of long-range land-based bombers and search aircraft flying out of Kwajalein.

 Japanese order of battle, second Wake assault